2021 tax help for seniors

 - $26,000 total to a 401(k) account, which is $19,500 for the maximum employee elective deferral and the $6,500 employee catch-up contribution allowed over age 50

 - $7,000 to a traditional or Roth individual retirement account (IRA)

-- There is a longer list of tax changes this year.
-Some of these changes are primarily because of COVID-19.
-While many of the tax changes are for businesses, others are relevant tax deductions for seniors, like the changes to retirement distributions.
+- There is a short list of tax changes this year, but some are relevant for seniors, like the changes to retirement distributions.

 IRA distributions to charity

 If you are over age 70.5 and must withdraw required minimum distributions (RMD) from your IRA, you may directly transfer up to $100,000 per year to qualified charities.
 The IRA distribution is excluded from your taxable income and counts toward your RMD for the year, but it doesn’t count as a charitable contribution.

 If you itemize your deductions, this lowers your adjusted gross income (AGI) and can impact other areas, such as medical expenses, passive losses, and taxable Social Security income.
 If you don’t itemize your deductions, you essentially receive the benefit of a charitable contribution to help offset your IRA distribution.

 You can earn money from investments even after you retire, but interest, dividends, and capital gains are taxed at a lower rate than other income sources.
 If you took a loss when you sold your investments, you can also use that loss to reduce your taxable income — and carry it over from year to year.
 Plus, you can deduct a limited amount of investment-related expenses, such as legal fees and professional consulting.